mootw/snout-scout/readme.md

 - All devices have an internet connection to an origin server
 - Devices can sync anywhere
 - Latency is determined by the reliability of internet at competition
-- Devices with no mobile data coverage need to use a hotspot connection or only sync when wifi is avaiable (this could be as infrequent as once per day).
+- Devices with no mobile data coverage need to use a hotspot connection or only sync when internet is avaiable (this could be infrequent).
 - NOTE: A hotspot device can be used to proxy the internet connection into a local area network to get results similar to Origin at Event.

 ## Origin at Event